What is the EPG?

 Mission & Goals

-The mission of the Emerging Planners of Georgia shall be to:
+The mission of the Emerging Planners of Georgia is to build and develop a community of emerging planning professionals by:

-- Support and collaborate with other Emerging Planner Groups/Young Professional Groups in the region.
+• Supporting and collaborating with other Young Professional Groups in the region.

-- Provide opportunities for involvement at the state and national levels of APA.
+• Providing opportunities for involvement at the state and national levels of APA as well as divisions of APA/GPA.

 History